libgit2/libgit2/docs/fuzzing.md

 ## Get coverage

-In order to get coverage information, you also need to add the `-DUSE_COVERAGE=ON` flag to `cmake`, and then run the fuzz target with `-runs=0`.
+In order to get coverage information, you need to add the "-fcoverage-mapping" and "-fprofile-instr-generate CFLAGS, and then run the fuzz target with `-runs=0`.
 That will produce a file called `default.profraw` (this behavior can be overridden by setting the `LLVM_PROFILE_FILE="yourfile.profraw"` environment variable).